sidxcode/sidxcode/README.md

 🔭 I’m currently working on Machine and Deep Learning Projects.

-🌱 I’m currently learning and exploring Data Structures and Algorithms and Machine learning and android development with flutter.
+🌱 I’m currently learning and exploring Data Structures and Algorithms and Machine learning.

 📫 How to reach me: siddharth002b@gmail.com